gflohr/Parse-Kayak/lib/Parse/Kalex.md

 # NAME

-Parse::Kalex - Base class for kalex scanners
+Kalex - A lexical scanner generator for Perl

 # SYNOPSIS